Powering Africa Summit Agenda 2026

 • What has been achieved to date, what have been the priorities and successes since PAS 2025?

-• What are the strategic objectives over the next four years for the US administration in Africa?
+• What are the current strategic objectives of the US administration in Africa?

 • What is the current US administration’s position on advancing electricity in Africa?